Triangle House A-Frame Project in Joshua Tree

 Contact Dean Larkin for Exceptional Contemporary Design in California

 As proved by the attention to aesthetically pleasing energy efficiency in the A-Frame Project, Dean Larkin Design is committed to green practices in his contemporary design projects.
-Dean Larkin Design was established in Los Angeles in 1999 and this modern architecture firm maximizes the intrinsic potential of a location, including its available natural light sources and views.
+Dean Larkin Design was established in Los Angeles in 1999 and this architectural design company maximizes the intrinsic potential of a location, including its available natural light sources and views.
 Dean Larkin is very familiar with both historical and contemporary design in the entire Los Angeles area, and the firm endeavors to achieve a complexity that is multi-layered with an effortless elegance.
 For a design that is modern and innovative, unlocks your location’s innate potential by making specific use of light, views and more, and uniquely designed for the way you live, contact Dean Larkin for a consultation.